-- O Fine lines produced by both devices remained visible and intact down to the 0.1-pt. level and were rated very good in all modes except Fast, where the HP model's lines were slightly blurred and the Canon unit's horizontal lines lacked sharpness. - + The Canon TX-4000 produced clean, smooth and fully formed 0.1-pt. circles that were rated very good in Fast and High modes and excellent in Standard mode.
-Circles produced by the HP T1300 were fully formed at 0.1-pt. but rated only good in Fast and Normal modes as they were slightly jagged, while in Best mode, they were smoother and rated very good. - O Both models produced the 1x1 pixel grid in CMY with no quality issues, and coverage was consistently very good across all colours. - O Both devices delivered colour halftone output across the full range-from the 10% to 100% dot-fill levels in all modes, with distinct transitions between all levels. - + The Canon TX-4000 delivered very good, consistently smooth colour halftone fills in all modes, while the HP model delivered smooth halftone coverage that was rated very good in Fast and Normal modes, and good in Best mode (as coverage was slightly grainy). - + When evaluating Architectural, Engineering and Construction (AEC) graphics in all modes, the Canon and HP models' output exhibited an excellent level of detail, but the Canon model delivered more distinct fine lines and sharper text formation when viewed under magnification. - O When evaluating Geographic Information Systems (GIS) graphics in Standard/Normal and High/Best modes, both units produced very good detail and showed an equally good depth of field-a critical factor in delivering a realistic three-dimensional rendering of topographical features-the Canon TX-4000's output displayed richer saturation in Standard/Normal mode whereas colours were muted on the HP model's output. - + Colour business graphics produced by the Canon TX-4000 exhibited slightly smoother transitions from light to dark areas and sharper fine details than those produced by the HP device. - + When comparing photographic images in Fast mode, the Canon TX-4000 delivered finer detailing and brighter colours than the HP unit.
-In Standard/Normal and High/Best modes, both models delivered superb detailing in dark and light contrast areas with good saturation, but colours were consistently brighter and there was greater depth in the Canon unit's output. - O Skin tones produced by both models were slightly yellow in all modes. - + Overall, Buyers Lab technicians judged the Canon TX-4000 as the superior performer in Buyers Lab's colour image quality evaluation.
-It delivered pin-sharp crisp text and fine lines, smoother circles and brighter, more saturated colours as well as larger colour gamuts under all test conditions, while the HP T1300 ePrinter delivered higher composite black optical density.
-Importantly, as befitting the needs of their target market, both models produced excellent detailing in GIS graphics with equally very good depth of field, but the Canon model had a slight advantage in AEC drawings with sharper fine lines and text.
+- O Fine lines produced by both devices remained visible and intact down to the 0.1-pt. level, and were rated very good in all modes except Fast, where the HP model's lines suffered from some ink bleed, and the Canon unit's horizontal lines lacked sharpness. - + The Canon TX-4000 produced clean, smooth and fully formed 0.1-pt. circles that were rated very good in Fast and High modes and excellent in Standard mode.
+Circles produced by the HP T1700dr were fully formed at 0.1-pt but rated only good in Fast and Normal modes as they suffered from some ink bleed, while in Best mode, they were smoother and rated very good. - O Both models produced the 1x1 pixel grid in CMY with no quality issues, and coverage was consistently very good across all colours. - O Both devices delivered colour halftone output across the full range-from the 10% to 100% dot-fill levels in all modes, with distinct transitions between all levels. - O Both models produced very good, consistently smooth colour halftone fills in all modes. - + When evaluating Architectural, Engineering and Construction (AEC) graphics in all modes, the Canon and HP models' output exhibited an excellent level of detail, but the Canon model delivered more distinct fine lines and sharper text formation when viewed under magnification. - O When evaluating Geographic Information Systems (GIS) graphics in Standard/Normal and High/Best modes, both units produced very good detail and showed an equally good depth of field-a critical factor in delivering a realistic three-dimensional rendering of topographical features-the Canon TX-4000's output displayed richer saturation in High/Best quality mode whereas colours were muted on the HP model's output. - + Colour business graphics produced by the Canon TX-4000 exhibited slightly smoother transitions from light to dark areas and sharper fine details than those produced by the HP device. - + When comparing photographic images in Fast mode, the Canon TX-4000 delivered finer detailing and brighter colours than the HP unit.
+In Standard/Normal and High/Best modes, both models delivered superb detailing in dark and light contrast areas with good saturation, but colours were consistently brighter and there was greater depth in the Canon unit's output. - O Skin tones produced by both models were slightly yellow in all modes. - + Overall, Buyers Lab technicians judged the Canon TX-4000 as the superior performer in the colour image quality evaluation.
+It delivered pin-sharp crisp text with no ink bleed, unlike with some of the HP model's output, smoother circles, and brighter, more saturated colours as well as larger colour gamuts under all test conditions.
+In terms of optical density, the HP T1700dr delivered higher composite black optical density in Standard/Normal and High/Best modes, while the TX-4000 had the advantage with CMY solid density.
+Importantly, as befitting the needs of their target market, both models produced excellent detailing in GIS graphics with equally very good depth of field, but the Canon model had a slight advantage in AEC drawings with crisper fine lines and text.